steveseguin/social_stream/README.md

 # Social Stream
 Consolidate your live social messaging streams

-- Supports live automated two-way chat messaging with Facebook, Youtube, Twitch, and more
+- Supports live automated two-way chat messaging with Facebook, Youtube, Twitch, Zoom, and dozens more
-- Includes a "featured chat" overlay, with messages selectable via the dockable dashboard
+- Includes a "featured chat" overlay, with messages selectable via the dockable dashboard; auto or manual selection.
-- Supports bot-commands and automated chat responses, with custom logic plugin support.
+- Supports bot-commands and automated chat responses, with custom logic supported via scriptable plugin file.
 - Text-to-speech support, along with many other niche features supported.
+- Multi-channel source-icon support, so you can differentiate between different streams and creators
 - No user login, API key, or permission needed to capture the chat messages from most sites and services.

 Social Stream makes use of VDO.Ninja's data-transport API to stream data securely between browser windows with extremely low latency and all for free!